Tsuuunade/cse15l-lab-reports/lab2.md

   }
 ```

-Thie piece of code is a buggy code.
+This piece of code is a buggy code.
 I'm gonna use it to demonstrate a failure-inducing input and a nonfailure-inducing input.

 * **failure-inducing input**
   ```